jorcamar/jorcamar.github.io/index.md

   <img src="images/sales_comparison.png" alt="Sales Comparison between Years" width="500"/>
 </a>

-> In this project, the weekly sales for a company had to be predicted for half a year based on the data from the two previous years.
-The best possible combination of preprocessing, feature engineering and ML model had to be found for getting the best performance on a hidden test set; while also analyzing deeply how the features were related to the sales to extract key insights.
+> In this project, the **weekly sales** for a company had to be predicted for half a year based on the data from the two previous years.
+The best possible combination of **preprocessing**, **feature engineering** and **ML model** had to be found for getting the best performance on a hidden test set; while also analyzing deeply how the features were related to the sales to extract key **insights**.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![NumPy](https://img.shields.io/badge/NumPy-013243?logo=numpy&logoColor=white)